Bellatrix Lestrange: Character background

 Bellatrix Black was born to Cygnus and Druella (Rosier) Black in 1951.

 Bellatrix is related by blood and marriage to many characters in the novels (although in the fifth book it is specified that all pure-blood families are related to each other): she has two younger sisters, Narcissa and Andromeda, and is first cousin to Sirius.
 She married Rodolphus Lestrange after leaving Hogwarts "because it was expected of her" to marry a pure-blood.
 However, Rowling stated in an interview that Bellatrix truly loved Voldemort.
-Andromeda married a Muggle-born, Ted Tonks, and was subsequently disowned by the Blacks, whereas Narcissa, conversely, married Lucius Malfoy, heir of a wealthy pure-blood family; thus, Bellatrix is the aunt of both Nymphadora Tonks and Draco Malfoy, respectively.
+Andromeda married a Muggle-born, Ted Tonks, and was subsequently disowned by the Blacks, whereas Narcissa, conversely, married Lucius Malfoy, heir of a wealthy pure-blood family; thus, Bellatrix is the aunt of both Nymphadora Tonks and Draco Malfoy.

 At Hogwarts, she, along with her sisters, was sorted into Slytherin.
 It is suggested in the novels that, as a student, Bellatrix associated with a group of students – including Rodolphus Lestrange, Severus Snape, Avery, Evan Rosier and Wilkes – who nearly all became Death Eaters.
 It is assumed Bellatrix was at least initially drawn to Lord Voldemort because they both believe in an ideology that favors pure-blood wizards and witches over other members of the community.
 This elitism, shared by the Malfoy and Lestrange clans, was instilled in Bellatrix since childhood.
 The Black family motto, toujours pur (French for "always pure"), reflects this steadfast belief in blood purity.
 Bellatrix, her husband, and her brother-in-law, were active Death Eaters during Voldemort's rise to power, and evaded capture and suspicion until after the Dark Lord's downfall.

 Appearances

 Harry Potter and the Goblet of Fire

-In this book, Rowling used Albus Dumbledore's Pensieve as a plot device to reveal that Bellatrix, rather than deserting her leader like many other Death Eaters, was part of the group of dark wizards – along with Rodolphus, Rabastan, and Barty Crouch Jr – that tortured well-known aurors Frank and Alice Longbottom in an attempt to gain information about Voldemort's location.
+In this book, Rowling used Albus Dumbledore's Pensieve as a plot device to reveal that Bellatrix (although she is not referred to by name in this book), rather than deserting her leader like many other Death Eaters, was part of the group of dark wizards – along with Rodolphus, Rabastan, and Barty Crouch Jr – that tortured well-known aurors Frank and Alice Longbottom in an attempt to gain information about Voldemort's location.
 For using the Unforgivable Cruciatus Curse to torture the Longbottoms until they went insane, Bellatrix and her three associates were sentenced to life imprisonment in Azkaban.
 At her trial, Bellatrix proudly and defiantly proclaimed that Voldemort would rise again.
 Later in that book, during his rebirthing ritual, Voldemort stated that the Lestranges were amongst the most faithful members of his inner circle.